Updated: March 14th, 2021

 Consider the Smart Data Recording Features

 Modern CPAP machines that include some type of onboard data recording feature enable the user to conduct their own makeshift “sleep studies” at home.
 This provides relevant and important data gleaned during the patient’s sleep cycles.
 Some record basic information only – like how long the individual slept or how long the machine was in use.
-Others offer detailed statistics like:
+Others offer detailed readings like:

 - leak rates